Skip to Main Content

 • Emily holds two bachelor's degrees in Journalism and International Affairs with a Chinese minor

-Registering for wedding gifts can feel like a daunting task after getting engaged.
-You want to make it easy for loved ones to give you an engagement, couple's shower or wedding gift, but you're not sure what you need for married life.
-Worry not, we've created the best wedding registry checklist for you to scroll, print and mark up.
-It won't just help you source wedding registry ideas, it'll also make sure you haven't forgotten any wedding registry items.
+Registering for wedding gifts can be a big task after getting engaged and, tbh, it is (sorry).
+You want to make it easy for loved ones to give you a gift, but you're not sure what you need for married life.
+That's why we've created the best wedding registry checklist for you to scroll, print and mark up.
+It won't just help you come up with wedding registry ideas; it'll also make sure you haven't forgotten any wedding registry items.
 (Looking at you, food storage containers.)

 • Air fryer